Gosayram/kaniko/README.md

 Set this flag as `--ignore-path=<path>` to ignore path when taking an image snapshot.
 Set it multiple times for multiple ignore paths.

+#### Flag `--kaniko-dir`

+Set this flag to specify the path to the kaniko directory.
+This takes precedence over the `KANIKO_DIR` environment variable.
+Defaults to `/kaniko`.

+#### Flag `--force-build-metadata`

+Set this boolean flag to `true` to force add metadata layers to the build image.
+Defaults to `false`.

+#### Flag `--max-file-size`

+Set this flag to specify the maximum size for individual files (e.g., `500MB`, `1GB`).
+Default: `500MB`.
+This helps prevent processing of extremely large files that could cause memory issues.

+#### Flag `--max-tar-file-size`

+Set this flag to specify the maximum size for files in tar archives (e.g., `5GB`, `10GB`).
+Default: `5GB`.
+This helps prevent processing of extremely large tar files.

+#### Flag `--max-total-archive-size`

+Set this flag to specify the maximum total size for all files in an archive (e.g., `10GB`, `20GB`).
+Default: `10GB`.
+This helps prevent out-of-memory errors with very large build contexts.

+#### Flag `--enable-unified-cache`

+Set this boolean flag to `true` to enable unified cache for combining multiple cache sources (local, registry, S3, etc.).
+Defaults to `false`.

+#### Flag `--optimize-execution-order`

+Set this boolean flag to use dependency graph to optimize command execution order.
+When enabled, Kaniko builds an LLB graph and uses a scheduler to optimize execution order and merge identical operations.
+This provides BuildKit-style optimization.
+Defaults to `true`.

+**Example**: `--optimize-execution-order=true`

+#### Flag `--enable-lazy-image-loading`

+Set this boolean flag to `true` to load image layers on demand for memory optimization.
+When enabled, layers are loaded only when needed, reducing memory usage for large images.
+Defaults to `true`.

+**Example**: `--enable-lazy-image-loading=true`

+### Debug Flags

+Kaniko provides comprehensive debug flags for troubleshooting and development:

+#### Flag `--debug-full`

+Enable comprehensive debug logging for all components.
+When enabled, all debug flags are activated.
+Defaults to `false`.

+#### Flag `--debug-build-steps`

+Debug individual build steps and commands.
+Provides detailed logging for each Dockerfile command execution.
+Defaults to `false`.

+#### Flag `--debug-multi-platform`

+Debug multi-platform build coordination.
+Provides detailed logging for multi-architecture build coordination.
+Defaults to `false`.

+#### Flag `--debug-oci`

+Debug OCI index and manifest operations.
+Provides detailed logging for OCI compliance operations.
+Defaults to `false`.

+#### Flag `--debug-drivers`

+Debug driver operations (local, k8s, ci).
+Provides detailed logging for execution driver operations.
+Defaults to `false`.

+#### Flag `--debug-filesystem`

+Debug filesystem operations and snapshots.
+Provides detailed logging for filesystem scanning and snapshot operations.
+Defaults to `false`.

+#### Flag `--debug-cache`

+Debug cache operations and layer management.
+Provides detailed logging for cache hit/miss and layer management.
+Defaults to `false`.

+#### Flag `--debug-registry`

+Debug registry push/pull operations.
+Provides detailed logging for registry communication.
+Defaults to `false`.

+#### Flag `--debug-signing`

+Debug image signing operations.
+Provides detailed logging for cosign signing operations.
+Defaults to `false`.

+#### Flag `--debug-output-files`

+Output debug information to files.
+When enabled, debug information is written to files for later analysis.
+Defaults to `false`.

+#### Flag `--debug-level`

+Set the debug log level.
+Options: `trace`, `debug`, `info`.
+Defaults to `debug`.

+#### Flag `--debug-components`

+Specify specific components to debug (comma-separated).
+Allows fine-grained control over which components produce debug output.
+Defaults to empty (all components).

+**Example**: `--debug-components=filesystem,cache`

+**Note**: Debug flags can also be configured via environment variables:
+- `KANIKO_DEBUG=true` - Enable full debug mode
+- `KANIKO_DEBUG_LEVEL=<level>` - Set debug log level
+- `KANIKO_DEBUG_COMPONENTS=<components>` - Set debug components (comma-separated)

 #### Flag `--image-fs-extract-retry`

 Set this flag to the number of retries that should happen for the extracting an image filesystem.
 Defaults to `0`.

 #### Flag `--image-download-retry`

 Set this flag to the number of retries that should happen when downloading the remote image.
 Consecutive retries occur with exponential backoff and an initial delay of 1 second.
-Defaults to 0`.
+Defaults to `0`.

 #### Flag `--incremental-snapshots`

 Set this flag to `true` to enable incremental snapshots for better performance.
-This experimental feature caches file metadata between snapshots to reduce filesystem scanning time by up to 60-80%.
+This feature caches file metadata between snapshots to reduce filesystem scanning time by up to 60-80%.
 Kaniko will only scan changed files instead of the entire filesystem.
-Defaults to `false`.
+Defaults to `true`.

 **Note**: This feature includes automatic integrity checks and fallback to full scans when needed to ensure data integrity.

 #### Flag `--max-expected-changes`

 Set this flag to specify the maximum number of expected file changes before triggering a full scan when using incremental snapshots.
 If more files change than this threshold, kaniko will perform a full scan for safety.
-Defaults to `1000`.
+Defaults to `5000`.

 **Example**: `--max-expected-changes=2000`